ivanjrt/Entra-Configuration-for-NDES-sever.md/README.md

 If this is done correctly then you should be able to see the below:  <br/>
 ![image](https://github.com/user-attachments/assets/37159be9-7e20-4d78-953c-1999b75b11f2) <br/>

-it is expected by design to get the error from the Ndes server this time, as opposed getting the 403 error from the browser itself.
+it is expected by design to get the 403 error from the Ndes server this time, as opposed getting the 404 error. <br/>

-👉Tip: re-configing the app.
+👉Tip: re-configing the app.<br/>
-Uninstall the app from the server then you will see the URL will become inactive after few minutes, then re-install the app then you will see the app being able to edit.
+Uninstall the app from the server then you will see the URL will become inactive after few minutes, <br/>
+then re-install the app then you will see the app being able to edit.<br/>